arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Status Widget](assets/widget-status.png)

-The status widget is great for checking the state of something: green is positive, red is negative!
+The status widget is great for checking the state of something: green is true, red is false!

 Can be linked to a **boolean** variable.